GNolanDev/PortfolioSite/public_html/blogs/00001_making_animated_text.md

 ## The Challenge

-I had made a codey-looking splash to introduce myself in a geeky way, but it loked quite plain & boring as it just appeared with the page, no animation etc. How could I have the element itself and the text appear in an interesting way?
+I had made a codey-looking splash to introduce myself in a geeky way, but it looked quite plain & boring as it just appeared with the page, no animation etc. How could I have the element itself and the text appear in an interesting way?

 ## The Proposal